 Hip and lower back stretch.

 Lie flat on your back with legs extended.
 Keep your neck on the floor but look down toward your chest.
 Bend both knees and clasp them with your hands, pulling your knees toward your shoulders as far as they will comfortably go.
 Breathe in deeply and exhale, bringing the knees closer as you breathe out.
+Hold for 20 to 30 seconds while breathing normally.

 Double hip rotation.